gatling/gatling/src/docs/content/reference/script/protocols/http/request/index.md

 `ElFileBody` lets you pass some text content resolved from a template file in the [Gatling Expression Language]({{< ref "../../core/session/el" >}}) format.

 It takes one single parameter:
-* `filePath` the file location, can be a plain `String`, a Gatling Expression Language `String` or a function.
+* `filePath` the file location, can be a plain `String`, a Gatling Expression Language `String`, or a function.

-As Gatling EL is a text based templating engine, content can not be non-textual.
+Since Gatling EL is a text-based templating engine, content can not be non-textual.

 {{< include-code "ElFileBody" java kt scala >}}

 #### `PebbleStringBody`

-Gatling Expression Language is definitively the most optimized templating engine for Gatling, in terms of raw performance.
+Gatling Expression Language is definitively the most optimized templating engine for Gatling in terms of raw performance.
 However, it's a bit limited in terms of logic you can implement in there.
 If you want loops and conditional blocks, you can use Gatling's [Pebble](https://github.com/PebbleTemplates/pebble) based templating engine.

 {{< include-code "PebbleStringBody" java kt scala >}}

 {{< alert tip >}}
-You can register Pebble `Extensions`s with `registerPebbleExtensions(extensions: Extension*)`.
-This can only be done once, and must be done prior to loading any Pebble template.
+You can register Pebble `Extensions` with `registerPebbleExtensions(extensions: Extension*)`.
+This can only be done once and must be done before loading any Pebble template.
 {{< /alert >}}

 {{< alert tip >}}